-- (1) The operator must implement and maintain an effective record keeping system that allows easy access to records for relevant staff and the Inspector. - (2) The operator must, for auditing purposes, maintain for at least three years the following records filed with each shipment: - a) Overseas supplier, country of origin, dates of arrival and release. - b) Number of each ornamental fish and marine invertebrate species, in total, and by tank. - c) Any movement of fish or invertebrates between tanks. - d) Details of clinical signs of disease, number affected in a tank and treatment. - e) Details of behavioural issues (i.e. fighting). - f) Details of ornamental fish and marine invertebrate mortality by species, in total and by tank. - g) Details of water quality parameters. - h) Details of laboratory test results. - i) Details of destruction of packaging where approval from the Inspector is required. - j) Details of significant management changes, such as food changes, and power and aeration failures. - k) Water chlorination records. - I) Biosecurity authorisations and clearances. - m) Internal audits and corrective actions. - n) External audits and corrective actions.
+- (1) The operator must implement and maintain an effective record keeping system that allows easy access to records for relevant staff and the Inspector. - (2) The operator must, for auditing purposes, maintain for at least seven years the following records filed with each shipment: - a) Overseas supplier, country of origin, dates of arrival and release. - b) Details of any movement, testing, disposal or export. - c) Number of each ornamental fish and marine invertebrate species, in total, and by tank. - d) Any movement of fish or invertebrates between tanks. - e) Details of clinical signs of disease, number affected by species, in total and by tank and treatment. - f) Details of any treatments administered. - g) Details of behavioural issues (i.e. fighting, not eating). - h) Details of ornamental fish and marine invertebrate mortality by species, in total and by tank. - Details of water quality parameters and maintenance/monitoring of any critical filtration/UV system. - j) Details of any laboratory test results. - k) Details of destruction of packaging where approval from the Inspector is required. - Details of significant management changes, such as food changes, and power and aeration failures. - m) Water and/or coral chlorination records, if applicable. - n) Details of pest control. - o) Biosecurity authorisations, import permit, any measures approved in a CTO direction and clearances. - p) Documenting and tracking of any issues relating to compliance with this standard, including the date identified, corrective action, target date and close-out date. - g) Internal audits and corrective actions (including dates found, target dates and closed out dates). - r) External audits and corrective actions (including dates found, target dates and closed out dates). - s) Training and assessment records.

-- The Inspector will make an inspection record in the appropriate MPI database(s) for each import of ornamental fish and marine invertebrates showing: - a) The date of arrival. - b) The country of origin. - c) The number of fish and marine invertebrates on arrival. - d) Date of biosecurity clearance. - e) The number of fish and marine invertebrates released. - f) A summary report providing details of significant sickness, mortalities, treatments and laboratory findings. - The Inspector will keep records of inspections and audits of the operation of quarantine.
+- The Inspector will make an inspection record in the appropriate MPI database(s) for each import of ornamental fish and marine invertebrates showing:

+- a) The date of arrival.

+- b) The country of origin.

+- c) The number of fish and marine invertebrates on arrival. - d) Date of biosecurity clearance. - e) The number of fish and marine invertebrates released. - f) A summary report providing details of significant sickness, mortalities, treatments and laboratory findings. - The Inspector will keep records of inspections and audits of the operation of quarantine.
 These records which are to be archived must include: - a) Audit findings. - b) Reports of critical situation reports, CARs and the results of follow-up visits. - c) Reports of major disease incidents and outcomes.